ufyTeX/ufy/README.md

 ### Checkout and setup ufy

 The following commands install _ufy_ and make it available as an executable on PATH.
-If you encounter any problems, make sure you have followed the instructions above to install and activate Lua in a sandbox first.
+If you encounter any problems, make sure you have followed the instructions above to install and activate Lua and LuaRocks in a sandbox first.
 File an issue if the problems persist.

 ```
 git clone https://github.com/deepakjois/ufy